macmv/bamboo/README.md

 the TCP based Minecraft protocol, and talks to the server over a custom TCP based protocol at the same time.
 This has a number of benefits, such as performance, scalability, and most importantly, cross-versioning.
-The Minecraft client changes it's packet definition quite a bit for every version, and supporting all the way back to 1.8 means that almost everything is different.
+The Minecraft client changes its packet definition quite a bit for every version, and supporting all the way back to 1.8 means that almost everything is different.
 Having my own proxy in place means the server works entirely with latest versioned data, and the proxy handles all the older versions.